Vedant1808/ML-Framework/README.md

 ### **Modular and Reusable Design**
 - Each function is compiled into **executable files** and reusable **library files** for flexibility in future projects.

-  Here's your sequence of commands formatted into Markdown for easy understanding and sharing on GitHub:

-markdown
-Copy code
 ## **How to Use the Framework with IceCreamSales.csv**

 ### **Step 1: View the Dataset**